Singular Hodge theory for combinatorial geometries: Guide to the proof

-Since the $c_F$ are all positive, the Hodge--Riemann relations for $\M_F$ imply that all of the summands have the same sign, and so they all must vanish.
-Since the Hodge--Riemann forms are non-degenerate, we must have $\varphi_F^{\M}(\eta) = 0$ for every $F$, and so $\eta$ is annihilated by every $y_F$.
+The Hodge--Riemann relations for $\M_F$ imply that all of the degrees in the sum have the same sign.
+Since the $c_F$ are all positive, these degrees must all vanish.
+Since the Hodge--Riemann forms are non-degenerate, we must have $\varphi_F^{\Mo}(\eta) = 0$ for every $F$, and so $\eta$ is annihilated by every $y_F$.
 In other words, $\eta$ is in the socle of the $\H(\M)$-module $\IH(\M)$.
-However, we show in Proposition~\ref{CDNS} that the socle of $\IH(\M)$ vanishes in any degree less than or equal to $ d/2$ for which the canonical decomposition $\CD(\M)$ holds.
-At this point in the induction, we only know this decomposition outside of the middle degree $d/2$, but this is enough.
+However, we show in Proposition~\ref{CDNS} that the socle of $\IH(\M)$ vanishes in any degree less than or equal to $ d/2$ for which the canonical decomposition $\hyperlink{cd}{\CD(\M)}$ holds.
+At this point in the induction, we only know that this decomposition holds outside of the middle degree $d/2$, but this is enough to conclude $\hyperlink{hl}{\HL(\M)}$.

-\subsection{Deletion induction for \boldmath{$\IH(\M)$}}
+\subsection{Deletion induction for $\IH(\M)$}

-An important step of our argument is deducing the Hodge--Riemann relations $\HR(\M)$ and $\uHR(\M)$ (Definition~\ref{def:hrs}), except possibly in the middle degree (postponed until Section~\ref{sec:middeg}), by inductively using the Hodge--Riemann relations for matroids on smaller sets.
+An important step of our argument is deducing the Hodge--Riemann relations $\hyperlink{hr}{\HR(\M)}$ and $\hyperlink{uhr}{\uHR(\M)}$ (Definition~\ref{def:hrs}), except possibly in the middle degree (postponed until Section~\ref{sec:middeg}), by inductively using the Hodge--Riemann relations for matroids on smaller sets.
 The arguments for $\IH(\M)$ and $\uIH(\M)$ are somewhat parallel, but the case of $\IH(\M)$ is simpler, so we begin with it even though it appears later in the structure of the whole proof.

 This step uses the relation between $\M$ and the {\bf deletion} $\M \setminus i$.
 This is a matroid on the set $E \setminus i$ whose independent sets are the independent sets of $\M$ which do not contain $i$.
-We will assume that $i$ is not a coloop of $\M$, which means that there is at least one basis which does not contain $i$, and therefore that $\M$ and $\M \setminus i$ have the same rank.
+The flats of $\Mi$ are precisely the sets of the form $F\setminus \{i\}$ where $F$ is a flat of $\M$ (see \cite[Proposition 3.3.1]{Oxley}, or Lemma~\ref{lemma:semi-small flats}).
+We assume that $i$ is not a coloop of $\M$, which means that there is at least one basis which does not contain $i$, and so $\M$ and $\M \setminus i$ have the same rank.
 If all elements of $E$ are coloops, then $\M$ is a Boolean matroid.
 This is the base case of our induction; we prove Theorem~\ref{theorem_all} in this case by a direct calculation in Section~\ref{sec:boo}.
 For simplicity, we assume in this section and in Section \ref{sec:udel} that all of the rank one flats are singletons, and in particular that $\{i\}$ is a flat.